istrel/legacy-front/README.md

 # legacy-front
-Example of Legacy Front-End application demonstrated for coverage with tests
+Example of Legacy Front-End application demonstrated for coverage with tests.
+See slides for that on https://istrel.github.io/

 ### Getting Started